 - Complete assignments at your pace each week.
-Classes are asychronous, which means you don’t have to be online at any specific day or time.
+Classes are asychronous, so you can fit all your weekly coursework into your own schedule, regardless of the day or time.
 Study when it works for you.

 - Connect with faculty and fellow students through discussion boards and team projects.

-As a Corban online student, you will get to know your professors and be known by them.
-Our active classrooms are kept at about 15 students or less, which is half the size of most online programs.
-That means you not only have support in reaching your specific goals, but you also have a better opportunity to get recommendations and to have that mentor relationship to support you through and beyond your degree program.
+Our online classrooms are kept at about 15-20 students, which is half the size of most online programs.
+That means you will have the opportunity to build a close mentor relationship that supports you through and beyond your degree program.